RandyPatterson/levelup-k8s-public/labs/module3/lab manual.md

     ![](content/media/image85.png)

 1. Notice that you have two folders "**mywebapi**" and "**mywebapp**" representing the web API and web application, respectively.
 First, you will inspect the piece of code that is making the RESTful call to mywebapi.
-To do that run the command: `gc .\mywebapp\Controllers\HomeController.cs`
+To do that run the command:

+    ```powershell
+    gc .\mywebapp\Controllers\HomeController.cs
+    ```

     ![](content/media/image86.png)

 1. This displays the code within HomeController.cs file.
 You may need to scroll down to view the code that calls the mywebapi RESTful endpoint.
 The actual URI is [http://demowebapi:9000/api/quotes](http://demowebapi:9000/api/quotes).

-    >Note:Notice the use of **demowebapi** which is not a FQDN nor IP Address, but rather a service that is defined within the **docker-compose.yml** file (which we will review next).
+    >Notice the use of **demowebapi** which is not a FQDN nor IP Address, but rather a service that is defined within the **docker-compose.yml** file (which we will review next).
 By using the service name, the web application can simply refer to the Web API app (using that same name) across all environments, including development, test and production etc.

     ![](content/media/image87.png)

 1. Let's inspect the **docker-compose.yml** file.
-Run the command `gc .\docker-compose.yml`
+Run the command

+    ```powershell
+    gc .\docker-compose.yml
+    ```

     ![](content/media/image88.png)